 What is the Law Regarding Employment in Bloomfield?

-Employment law in Bloomfield covers relationships between employer and employees, and independent contractors.
-These laws cover issues in employment such as hiring, workplace disputes, and terminations A basic understanding of Bloomfield employment laws is required for both the employee and their employer.
+Employment law in Bloomfield regulates relationships between employer and employees, and independent contractors.
+These laws govern issues in employment such as hiring, workplace disputes, and terminations Employment law in Bloomfield must be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms

-Employment is normally considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
-In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
-In the instance that the employer and employee have an employment contract, regulations from both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Bloomfield employee and employer.
+Employment is typically considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+In "at-will" employment, either the employer or the worker may terminate the job at any time, just as long as the reasons for doing so are not illegal.
+Laws of both the state and federal government decide which employment terms are valid and enforceable should there be a contract between the Bloomfield employee and employer.

 Anti-Discrimination laws in Bloomfield

-Bloomfield citizens must abide by laws which make discrimination illegal at all phases of employment, including hiring workers, wage disputes, and terminating procedures.
-Bloomfield residents must follow laws which prohibit employer discrimination against members of various classes.
+Discrimination is illegal at any time of employment such as hiring policies, wage distribution, and terminations, according to laws which apply to residents of Bloomfield.
+Bloomfield residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.